Cluster X-varieties at infinity

 2mm Here are some examples.

-\paragraph{Special completion of the moduli space of framed $PGL_2$-local systems.} Let $\widehat S$ be an oriented topological surface with holes and a finite set of marked points on the boundary, considered modulo isotopy.
-Let $\partial S$ be the boundary of $S$, and $\partial \widehat S$ the punctured boundary, i.e. the complement to the marked points.
-The moduli space ${\cal X}_{PGL_2, \widehat S}$ parametrised pairs $({\cal L}, \beta)$, called framed $PGL_2$-local systems, where ${\cal L}$ is a $PGL_2$-local systems on $S$, and $\beta$ is a flat section of the associated ${\Bbb P}^1$-bundle with connection on $\partial \widehat S$.
+\paragraph{Special completion of the moduli space of framed $PGL_2$-local systems.} Let ${\Bbb S}$ be a decorated surface.
+Let $\partial {\Bbb S}$ be its punctured boundary, i.e. the boundary minus the marked points.
+The moduli space ${\cal X}_{PGL_2, {\Bbb S}}$ parametrised pairs $({\cal L}, \beta)$, called framed $PGL_2$-local systems, where ${\cal L}$ is a $PGL_2$-local system on ${\Bbb S}$, and $\beta$ is a flat section of the associated flat ${\Bbb P}^1$-bundle on $\partial {\Bbb S}$.
 It amounts to a collection of flat sections on connected components of the boundary.
-So in the case when there is no marked points we get the moduli space described in the Example 2 at Section 1.2.
+In the absence of marked points we get the moduli space described in the Example 3 at Section 1.2.

-Let us define ideal triangulations of $\widehat S$.
-Choose a single point inside each of the connected components of $\partial \widehat S$.
-We call them special points.
-An ideal triangulations of $\widehat S$ is a triangulation of $S$ with vertices at the special points.
+Choose a point inside of each connected component of $\partial {\Bbb S}$.
+An ideal triangulations of ${\Bbb S}$ is a triangulation of the surface with vertices at these points.

-The moduli space ${\cal X}_{PGL_2, \widehat S}$ has a cluster ${\cal X}$-variety structure with the seeds parametrised by ideal triangulations $T$ of $\widehat S$; the cluster coordinates for a given triangulation $T$ are assigned to the non-boundary edges of $T$ \cite{FG1}, just like in the case of ${\cal M}_{0, n+3}$.
+The moduli space ${\cal X}_{PGL_2, {\Bbb S}}$ has a cluster Poisson variety structure with the quivers parametrised by ideal triangulations $T$ of ${\Bbb S}$.
+The cluster coordinates for a given triangulation $T$ are assigned to the non-boundary edges of $T$ \cite{FG1}, just like in the case of ${\cal M}_{0, n+3}$.

-For example, when $\widehat S$ is a disc with $n+3$ marked points at the boundary, the moduli space ${\cal X}_{PGL_2, \widehat S}$ parametrises $(n+3)$-tuples of points in ${\Bbb P}^1$ modulo $PGL_2$, and ideal triangulations of $\widehat S$ are triangulations of a polygon which have one vertex between every two of the marked points.
-We study the special completion in this example in detail in the next subsection.